Encouraging your cat to be active is key to giving them a long and happy life.

 - Laser toys are known to entice cats

-- Two speeds and so is suitable for all ages
+- Three different speeds for cats of all ages

 2. K-Berho Remote Control Interactive Cat Toy (Best for Solo & Joint Play)

 This toy essentially functions as a mini robot to mimic prey, something that all cats love to chase.
 It also comes with a feather attachment, a ribbon, and a butterfly, further helping to grasp your cat’s attention.
 This also helps to keep the toy fresh and new even after they’ve had it for a few months.
 Besides, there are also funky color-changing LEDs which are especially effective at night.